fadhilnapis/SIG-FSTM/README.md

 ## What is SIG Community anyway ?

-SIG is a Special Interest Group created to make KUIS students (especially FSTM) to be:
+SIG is a Special Interest Group created to make KUIS students ..
   * More productive in this digital world.
   * Well exposes in IT.
   * Communicate with other coder.